Updated For Kodi 18!

 Kodi does a lot more than just play movies and music.
 Kodi can also take your photo library for a spin too.

 There isn’t as much functionality included in the picture viewer, mostly because there isn’t a whole lot you can do with images out of the box.
-That being said, there are quite a few great add-ons to help put a little spice into your image library.
+That being said, there are quite a few great Kodi add-ons to help put a little spice into your image library.

 Adding Pictures To The Library

-If you’ve added music or movies to your library, then this is going to look very familiar.
+If you’ve added music or movies to your library, this is going to look very familiar.
 From the Kodi home screen’s ribbon, scroll over to the Pictures option.
 Here there’s only one sub-menu listed below for any Add-ons you want to install.
 That’s not what we’re looking for, so click on the main Pictures option instead.

-Just as with Movies and Music, you can install Kodi Add-ons and add files to your media library on this screen.
+Just as with Movies and Music, you can install Kodi add-ons and add files to your media library on this screen.
 Also, when you do have pictures in your library, their folder names will be listed in this menu as well.

 Unlike the Movies and Music tabs, the Pictures menu is much simpler.
 In fact, all you can do on this page is add pictures to your library or install an add-on.

 Let’s walk through how to add pictures to your Kodi media library.
-As you can probably guess, you’re going to want to click on Add pictures… to start the process.
+As you can probably guess, you’re going to want to click on Add Pictures… to start the process.

 By now, Adding a Source should look familiar.
 If you know the file path, you can enter it in the text box, or click Browse to search for it.